 Ideal Sleeping Position During Pregnancy

 You may consider sleeping on your side, preferably on your left side during pregnancy.
-This position improves the flow of blood and nutrients to the fetus.
-It may also improve the functioning of the kidney.
+The best way to sleep through the night, this position improves the blood flow and nutrients from you to the growing fetus and does not put pressure on your liver.
+It may also improve the functioning of the kidney by helping eliminate waste and fluid from the your body, which in turn reduces swelling in the ankles, feet, and hands.
 Placing a pillow between your knees could make it more comfortable for you to sleep on the side (1).

 Tips To Sleep Better During Pregnancy